Frenectomy (Tongue Tie & Lip Tie Release) in Ottawa

 Lip Tie: The labial frenum attaching the upper lip to the gums is too thick, too low, or too tight, restricting the upper lip's ability to lift naturally.
 This can interfere with breastfeeding in infants and cause gaps between the front teeth (diastema) in older children.

-Frenectomy is a quick, straightforward procedure—often taking just 5-15 minutes—that immediately releases the restriction and restores normal tissue mobility.
+Frenectomy is a quick, straightforward procedure — often taking just 5-15 minutes — that immediately releases the restriction and restores normal tissue mobility.
 While the procedure itself is brief, the benefits can be life-changing, especially for infants struggling to feed or children dealing with speech difficulties.

 Making Frenectomy Stress-Free for Your Child

-At Dental Sedation Ottawa, we understand that the idea of oral surgery—even a minor procedure—can feel frightening for parents and children.
-That's why we offer comprehensive sedation options tailored to your child's age, anxiety level, and specific needs.
+We offer comprehensive sedation options tailored to your child's age, anxiety level, and specific needs.

-Topical Anesthesia Only (Infants under 4 months)
+Topical Anesthesia Only (Infants)

 For very young infants, we often perform tongue tie release using only topical numbing gel.
 The procedure is so quick (1-2 minutes) that many babies sleep through it or cry only briefly.
 Parents can immediately comfort and nurse their baby afterward.